 Eligible Bank Accounts and Credit Cards

 The only question now is, which banks or accounts will you use?
-Are you satisfied with your current bank and the possibilities it offers abroad?
-Before you leave, look carefully at the costs for debit cards and the use of your credit card.
+Are you satisfied with your current bank and the opportunities it offers abroad?
+Before departure, look carefully at the costs for debit cards and the use of your card credit.
 You can save a lot of money by researching this beforehand.
 For example, do you pay per transaction or a percentage of the total amount?

 Dutch debit cards also usually work with Maestro, but this is by no means accepted everywhere.
 You can locate any ATM that accepts it on the Maestro website.
 In some countries it is better to have a Mastercard or VISA card because these are more widely accepted.